zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 If your background is in real-time rendering, you may have heard of [constant, linear, and exponential fog](http://www.terathon.com/lengyel/Lengyel-UnifiedFog.pdf).
 These names refer to the way density varies in space (typically, with respect to the altitude), and can be used to model effects like height fog and atmospheric scattering.

-### Constant Density
+### Uniform Density

-This type of medium has uniform density across the entire volume:
+This type of medium has uniform[^4] density across the entire volume:

 $$ \tag{25} \rho = b. $$

-A note on *terminology*: a *homogeneous* medium is not the same as a *uniform* one.
-Scattering is caused by inhomogeneities which do not exist in a homogeneous medium.
+[^4]: A *homogeneous* medium, by definition, contains no inhomogeneities (which cause scattering), while a medium with a *uniform density* is composed of individual particles.

 This formulation makes computing optical depth easy (recall Equations 5 and 10):